swappad/cs5222-lab-fpga-mlp/README.md

 Try one of the iPython notebook examples available out-of-the-box on your PYNQ board to make sure that it works as intended!

-# Part 1: Matrix Multiplication Pipeline Optimization in HLS (50 pts)
+# Part 1: Matrix Multiplication Pipeline Optimization in HLS (40 marks)

 This first part will cover fundamentals of high level synthesis.